Improving Alignment and Robustness with Circuit Breakers

 \textbf{Evaluation.} \quad We evaluate the harmfulness of the model using HarmBench \citep{mazeika2024harmbench}, a standardized framework that includes harmful behaviors and a wide range of both black box and white box attacks.
 We select a subset of the strongest attacks reported on both open-source and closed-source models for evaluation.
 These attacks include gradient-based optimization (GCG \citep{zou2023universal}), LLM optimizers (PAIR \citep{chao2023jailbreaking}), and custom jailbreaking pipelines (TAP-Transfer \citep{zeng2024johnny}, AutoDAN \citep{liu2023autodan}, and HumanJailbreaks \citep{shen2024dohumanjailbreaks}).
 To further test the model, we incorporate a multilingual attack \citep{yong2023low}, and also introduce three powerful attacks that leverage system-level and representation-space access.
 We briefly describe these three additional attacks below, and provide a more detailed coverage in \Cref{llm-attacks-details}.

 \begin{enumerate}[leftmargin=1cm] \item \textbf{Prefilling Attack}: This system-level attack prefills the assistant's output with the beginning of a desired target completion.
 It leverages the autoregressive nature of LLMs, as it can be difficult for a model to ``reverse-course'' after it has started to generate harmful content.
-Prefilling is straightforward to implement for any open-weight model, and is also supported for some proprietary LLMs like Claude \citep{anthropic2024prefillclaude}. \item \textbf{Input Embedding Attack}: This white-box attack operates in the embedding space by optimizing a set of input embeddings directly instead of using hard tokens, with the objective of eliciting an affirmative assistant response. \item \textbf{RepE Attack}: This white-box attack manipulates the model's representation space.
+Prefilling is straightforward to implement for any open-weight model, and is also supported for some proprietary LLMs like Claude \citep{anthropic2024prefillclaude}. \item \textbf{Input Embedding Attack}: This white-box attack operates in the embedding space by optimizing a set of input embeddings directly instead of using hard tokens, with the objective of eliciting an affirmative assistant response \citep{schwinn2024soft}. \item \textbf{RepE Attack}: This white-box attack manipulates the model's representation space.